Cam-K/nesemu/README.md

 A Nintendo Entertainment System emulator, written in C.

 Only compatible with mapper 0 and mapper 2 games at the moment.
-Able to boot games such as Balloon Fight and Super Mario Bros.
+Able to boot games such as Castlevania and Super Mario Bros.

 Features a CPU tester to check the core against the Tom Harte processor routines, with the appropriate JSON data.